US Orders Only: $9.95 Flat Rate

 Please reach us at sales@evergreenhilldesigns.com if you cannot find an answer to your question.

-Commercial products come with instructions, and we recommend reading and following them.
-If you want to try a home-brew solution, here is a common formula.
-Fill a clean, empty 1-ounce paint bottle with denatured (“rubbing or Isopropyl”) alcohol.
-Add 4 to 30 drops of black, brown, or a mixture of black and brown India ink or dye (start with four drops and add until you get the darkness of stain you desire).
-Before use, shake the mixture thoroughly.
-To apply this solution, dip a brush in the solution and apply it to the wood in the same direction as the grain.
-You do not necessarily want a consistent, same-color look on all parts, so do not worry about a smooth application like you would with paint.
-You may want to build up more than one coat on some areas to achieve a somewhat random effect.
+Use a brush to apply the solution to the wood in the same direction as the grain.
+You do not necessarily want a consistent, uniform color across all parts, so do not worry about achieving a smooth application as you would with paint.
+You may want to apply multiple coats in some areas to achieve a more random effect.
 Experiment with some scrap wood to get a feel for the technique and the desired effect.
 If you added grain to the wood with a hobby knife or razor saw, you will find that the weathering solution will highlight the grain.
 Be sure to allow the weathering solution to dry thoroughly.

 CAUTION: When using Isopropyl Alcohol, please do this outside or in a well-vented room.
 Also, use gloves when using this process, or you will end up with black or brown hands or fingers, after which you will have to explain to your family and friends.
 Protect your work surface from this stain by working on newspaper or paper towels.